Bill Haisten: With his 63 and 2007 PGA victory, Tiger and Tulsa became synonymous

 In his prime when he played here 15 years ago, then-31-year-old Tiger finished at the top of the best leaderboard in golf.
 The 2007 PGA Championship field had more players ranked in the world top 100 than any other major that year.

-Woods fired a second-round, course-record-tying 63 during the Friday second round.
+Woods fired a second-round, course-record-tying 63 on Friday.
 He played with former Oklahoma State star Bob Tway, the 1986 PGA Championship winner.
-By maybe one-eighth of one-inch on the 18th green, Woods missed on a birdie putt from 15 feet.
+By maybe one-eighth of 1 inch on the 18th green, Woods missed on a birdie putt from 15 feet.
 If the ball had dropped in instead of lipped out, his 62 would have been the best score ever in any major.

 “It would have been a nice record to have,” Woods said.
 “I thought (the putt) was in.”